Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Introduction

-Extensions modeling the dynamics of conditional distributions are still in their infancy \citep{ho_classifier-free_2022,zheng_guided_2023, bunne_supervised_2022, harsanyi_learning_2024, bunne_learning_2023, isobe_extended_2024}.
-Conditional input convex neural networks (ICNN) \citep{bunne_supervised_2022,harsanyi_learning_2024,bunne_learning_2023} and initial conditional extensions of flow matching \citep{isobe_extended_2024, zheng_guided_2023, dao_flow_2023}, in particular, require datasets with matching conditioning, or the ability to first be able to select $y \in \mathcal{Y}$ and subsequently sample $x_t \sim p_t(x|y)$.
+Extensions modeling the dynamics of conditional distributions are rapidly developing \citep{ho_classifier-free_2022,zheng_guided_2023, bunne_supervised_2022, harsanyi_learning_2024, bunne_learning_2023, isobe_extended_2024}.
+Conditional input convex neural networks (ICNN) \citep{bunne_supervised_2022,harsanyi_learning_2024,bunne_learning_2023} and initial conditional extensions of flow matching \citep{isobe_extended_2024, zheng_guided_2023, dao_flow_2023}, in particular, require datasets with matching conditioning, or the ability to select $y \in \mathcal{Y}$ and subsequently sample $x_t \sim p_t(x|y)$.
 This structure degrades in the limit of continuous conditioning variables, where obtaining multimarginal samples with equivalent conditioning is infeasible.
-Select recent works have begun to explore extensions enabling such continuous conditional treatment through conditional optimal transport (OT) between densities, although further development is necessary to scale them to high-dimensional problems \cite{tabak_data_2019, baptista_conditional_2024}.
-Similar approaches derived from measure theory have been also been integrated with FM to enable conditional transport \citep{chemseddine_conditional_2024, kerrigan_dynamic_2024}.
-Although, our framework shares many high level proposals with these concurrent works \citep{chemseddine_conditional_2024}, our increased development facilitating conditional OT proves to be immensely practically important.
-We motivate our framework and algorithm's design by presenting a novel derivation which uncovers and highlights the critical role of such optimal couplings in the flow over the conditioning variable.
-In practice, we build around this observation; the multiple proposed elements designed to emphasize OT -- the conditional Wasserstein distance and loss reweighting kernel -- combine to significantly increase framework stability and performance.
+While select recent works have begun to explore extensions enabling such continuous conditional treatment through conditional optimal transport (OT) between densities, these formulations suffer from high-variance instabilities \citep{chemseddine_conditional_2024, kerrigan_dynamic_2024, baptista_conditional_2024, tabak_data_2019}.
+We demonstrate that in sparse data regimes -- common in scientific discovery -- standard mini-batch approximations of the conditional coupling lead to variance explosion, rendering training unstable or non-convergent.
+To address this, we introduce a conditioning mismatch kernel which explicitly enforces local consistency on the conditioning manifold.
+This addition coupled with the conditional Wasserstein distance combines to significantly increase the algorithm's stability and performance.